-This recipe here, if I can even call it one, is pretty much the easiest appetizer ever and it is freaking DELICIOUS.
+This Kielbasa Bites with Secret Sauce recipe here, if I can even call it a recipe, is pretty much the easiest appetizer ever and it is freaking DELICIOUS.

 So, a big thank you to my dear friend, Lindy, and her sweet Grandmother for the inspiration behind this recipe.
 I will always think of you when I make this one.

 - 2 tbsp. olive oil

 - 1.5 tbsp. coconut aminos

 - 2 tsp. apple cider vinegar